ucsb-cs56-projects/cs56-games-connectfour/W15_lab06_Shane_Alexis.md

+PLEASE READ!!!:
 Hey Shane(sorry if I mispelled your name).
 This is Alexis, your partner, I forgot that I had a conference today at 5 so I wont be avle to make it to lab.
 Since I can't go, I did the first part of lab 6 which was to write this file.
 You can go ahead and change or add anything you would like.
+My email is alexisjimenez@umail.ucsb.edu if you need to contact me.

 README.md